joshk/etcetera/README.md

 If you don't have a full path in the target for `upstarter`, it will look for a configuration file in `/mnt/deploys/TARGET/configuration.toml`.

-## .renvrc
+## .etcdrc

-`etcetera` will read your etcd configuration from any `.renvrc` files you have sitting around.
+`etcetera` will read your etcd configuration from any `.etcdrc` files you have sitting around, defaulting with `$HOME/.etcdrc` and falling back to `$HOME/.renvrc` for backwards compatibility

 ## LICENSE